Search

 1 red date, for garnish

-1. In a pot, over high heat, bring the water to a boil.
-Turn to low heat.
-Add the cane sugar.
+• In a pot over high heat, bring the water to a boil.
+Lower the heat and add the cane sugar.
 Cook until dissolved.
-Turn off the heat.
-Wait until cool, 15 minutes.

-6. In a large steaming, bring water to a boil, and place the cake pan inside.
-Steam over high heat for 1 hour.
+• Cover with foil.
+In a large steamer with boiling water, place the pan inside and steam over high heat for 1 hour.

 Leave a Comment